Ehrhart quasi-polynomials of almost integral polytopes: Introduction

 \section{Introduction}

 A \emph{polytope} $P$ is the convex hull of finitely many points in $\R^d$.
-A polytope $P$ is called a lattice (resp. rational) polytope if all vertices are contained in $\Z^d$ (resp. $\Q^d$).
-The set of lattice points in a rational polytope $P$ is an important object of study in enumerative combinatorics (\cite{bec-rob, st-ec1}).
-In particular, the function $\Z_{>0}\ni t\longmapsto L_P(t):=\#(t P\cap\Z^d)$ is known to be a quasi-polynomial \cite{ehrhart}.
+A polytope $P$ is called a lattice polytope (resp. rational polytope) if all its vertices are contained in $\Z^d$ (resp. $\Q^d$).
+The set of lattice points in a rational polytope $P$ is a fundamental object of study in enumerative combinatorics (\cite{bec-rob, st-ec1}).
+Notably, it is known that the function $\Z_{>0}\ni t\longmapsto L_P(t):=\#(t P\cap\Z^d)$ is a quasi-polynomial \cite{ehrhart}.
 In other words, there exists a positive integer $\rho>0$ and polynomials $f_1(x), f_2(x), \dots, f_\rho(x)\in\Z[x]$ such that